Kitware/vtk-book/VTKBook/08Chapter8.md

   <figcaption style="color:blue"><b>Figure 8-17</b> Parametric coordinate system and interpolation functions for a quadratic triangle. </figcaption>
 </figure>

-**Quadratic Quadrilateral.** **Figure 8-18** shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
+**Quadratic Quadrilateral.** {ref}`Figure 8-18 <Figure-8-18>` shows the parametric coordinate system and interpolation functions for a quadratic quadrilateral cell type.
 The quadratic quadrilateral is described using the two parametric coordinates (r,s).
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\xi, \eta) coordinates defined in this range.
 Also, the notation $\xi_i$ and $\eta_i$ is introduced.
 These are the parametric coordinates at the $i^{th}$ point.

 {#Figure-8-18 .figure-target}
 &nbsp;